-A registered dietitian shall conduct a complete nutritional analysis that meets U.S. Recommended Daily Allowances (RDA), at least annually, of every master-cycle menu planned by the FSA.
+A registered dietitian shall conduct a

+complete nutritional analysis that meets U.S. Recommended Daily Allowances (RDA), at least yearly, of every master-cycle menu planned by the FSA.
 The dietitian must certify menus before they are incorporated into the food service program.
-If necessary, the FSA shall modify the menu in light of the nutritional analysis to ensure nutritional adequacy.
-The menu will need to be revised and re-certified by the registered dietician in that event.
+If necessary, the FSA shall modify the menu in response to the nutritional analysis to ensure nutritional adequacy.
+In such cases, the menu shall be revised and re-certified by the registered dietician.

-If the master-cycle menus change significantly during the year, the cycle should be reevaluated to ensure nutritional values are maintained.
+If the master-cycle menus change significantly during the year, the cycle shall be reevaluated to ensure nutritional values are maintained.